- Overview: Australia

 Breaking into Australia’s market or engaging local talent companies could face additional taxes and penalties.

 There are special tax rules around Personal services income (PSI).
 The PSI rules were introduced to prevent the shifting or splitting of income with other individuals or entities in an attempt to pay less tax.
-PSI applies to contractors working in Australia if their business is generating ‘personal services income’, and does not affect an employee receiving only salaries.
-But, if you are operating through an entity and are an employee of that entity, then the PSI rules may apply.
+PSI applies to contractors working in Australia if their business generates ‘personal services income’, and does not affect an employee receiving only salaries.
+But, if you are operating through an entity and are an employee, then the PSI rules may apply.

-The penalties imposed for an individual or employer found guilty of hiring an unlawful employee is treated rather seriously under Australian law.
+The penalties imposed for an individual or employer found guilty of hiring an unlawful employee treated seriously under Australian law.
 Companies can be fined up to $66,000 for every illegal worker who is found to be working within the company and up to $165,000 for exploiting a migrant worker.
-Also it’s against the Australia’s law for a business to incorrectly treat their employees as contractors.
+Also, it’s against Australia’s law for a business to incorrectly treat their employees as contractors.
 Fine for misclassifying an employee as an independent contractor in Australia up to AUD $63,000.

-Reduce your risks while expanding your business, without establishing your own legal entity in Australia.
+Reduce risks while expanding your business without establishing your own legal entity in Australia.
 You can trust Acumen to handle the global employment and HR details of your workforce management in Australia to ensure full compliance with in-country employment laws.

 Acumen’s Global employment services are designed to provide our clients with professional assistance to meet their global HR needs, such as:

-Acumen International offers a global PEO and payroll solution to handle all the payroll details while ensuring full compliance with in-country labor and taxation laws.
+Acumen International offers a global PEO and payroll solution to handle all the payroll details while ensuring full compliance with in-country labour and taxation laws.